loloallio/Python-Premier-league-Scrapping/README.md

 ## Contact
 Created by Lorenzo Allio.
-I'm a Data science university student looking for its first data scientist jr position feel fre to contact me www.linkedin.com/in/lorenzo-allio/
+I'm a Data science university student looking for its first data scientist jr position.
+Feel free to contact me www.linkedin.com/in/lorenzo-allio/